bbglab/oncodrivefml/README.rst

    $ bg-data -n 10 datasets genomereference hg19

-To run the example, we have included a :file:`run.sh` bash script than will execute OncodriveFML, that should be executed from the folder it is in::
+To run the example, we have included a :file:`run.sh` bash script than will execute OncodriveFML.
+The script should be executed from the folder it is in::

    $ cd example